m0vse/winterhill/README.md

 ![winterhill banner](/configs/WH_Title.jpg)
 # WinterHill
-Production Build for the WinterHill Multi-channel DATV Receiver based on a Raspberry Pi 4 as described here: https://wiki.batc.org.uk/WinterHill_Receiver_Project
+Development Build for the WinterHill Multi-channel DATV Receiver based on a Raspberry Pi 4/CM4 as described here: https://wiki.batc.org.uk/WinterHill_Receiver_Project

 # Installation

 The installation procedure is fully described in the Installation Manual that you will find here: https://wiki.batc.org.uk/WinterHill_Receiver_Project#Documentation

-The instructions are based on the old Raspios Buster Desktop which can be downloaded from here: https://downloads.raspberrypi.org/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2022-04-07/2022-04-04-raspios-buster-armhf.img.xz .
-More recent software versions (Bullseye or Bookworm) will not work.
+The instructions are based on the old Raspios Buster Desktop which can be downloaded from here: https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2025-05-13/2025-05-13-raspios-bookworm-arm64.img.xz.

 - Unzip the image (using 7zip as it is a .xz compressed file) and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/